-The candidate must submit four copies of the Dissertation, along with one electronic copy (to speed up distribution if necessary) to the DML Assistant Director by June 1 of the summer during which it is to be defended.
-There will be no extensions granted.
+The candidate must submit one electronic copy of the dissertation to the DML Assistant Director on or before June 1 of the summer during which the dissertation is to be defended.
+No extensions will be granted.
 Within one week after submitting the dissertation, the candidate will also need to submit a 3-5 page summary of the dissertation in the L2.
 This is to facilitate discussion of the thesis with the member of the dissertation committee who is a specialist in the L2.
-The dissertation fee is due at this time.
-All four copies must be bound; spring-loaded thesis binders may be used.
-The copies will be given to the L1 Director by the DML Assistant Director upon his or her arrival on campus.
-The Director distributes the copies to the members of the dissertation defense examination committee.
+The Director distributes the electronic dissertation to the members of the dissertation defense examination committee.
+The dissertation fee should also be submitted at this time.
+The dissertation defense is normally scheduled by the L1 Director to take place at least two weeks before Commencement.